 Who had the longest term as Speaker of the House?

-Rep. Samuel Rayburn (D-Texas) holds the record for the longest tenure of speaker at 17 years.
+Rep. Samuel Rayburn (D-Texas) holds the record for the longest tenure as speaker at 17 years.

 Who had the shortest term as Speaker of the House?